A woman on a sofa with a laptop open viewing a cognitive map

 1. Open the Interview Well

 How you start sets the tone for the whole interview.
 Introduce yourself and your team.
 Mention the purpose of the research and the participant's value to it.
 Assure them of confidentiality and emphasize that there are no right or wrong answers.
-Introduce the cognitive mapping method.
+Then, introduce the cognitive mapping method.
 Explain the duration, activities and materials.
 Allow time for questions to ease any concerns.

 2. Facilitate the Session

-Start with a warm-up question, such as a word-association exercise, to get the participant thinking.
+Start with a warm-up question—such as a word-association exercise—to get the participant thinking.
 As they build their map, ask open-ended questions to encourage them to elaborate and make connections between concepts.

 3. Close the Interview